frontlinesms/industry-signup-pages/root-checklist/checklist.md

 - [ ] Footer background image
 - [ ] Content on the left side of the footer, the first button
 - [ ] Content on the right side of the footer

+## HTML changes
+- [ ] The title
+- [ ] The css, bootstrap, font, js and image links
+- [ ] The industry value in the sign up form
+- [ ] The script link to the success.html page